A. Overholt and Company

-The A. Overholt & Company is an abandoned distillery in West Overton, Pennsylvania.
-It operated out of its Pennsylvania facility from 1800 to 1987.
+The A. Overholt & Company is an abandoned distillery in West Overton, Pennsylvania that operated from 1800 to 1987.

 Henry Oberholzer, a German Mennonite farmer, moved to West Overton in 1800.
-1 Oberholzer came from an area of Germany which specialized in distilling rye whiskey and opted to take up the tradition.
+1 Oberholzer came from an area of Germany which specialised in distilling rye whiskey and opted to take up the tradition.

 By the 1840’s, the company had expanded throughout the region, becoming known as Overholt’s “Old Rye” during a time when only the very distinguished distilleries were advertised by name.
-1 In 1859, Overholt incorporated the distillery as A. Overholt & Company.
+1 Overholt incorporated the distillery as A. Overholt & Company in 1859.

-A new six-story, 100-foot long building was soon erected that could produce 860 gallons per day.
+A new six-story, 100-foot long building to expand production to 860 gallons per day.
 1

-In 1881, Abraham’s grandson, Henry Clay Frick, took over the company.
-1 Frick enlisted the help of Andrew Mellon and Charles W. Mauck as partners, with each owning one-third of the business.
+In 1881, Abraham’s grandson, Henry Clay Frick, took over the company, 1 who soon enlisted the help of Andrew Mellon and Charles W. Mauck as partners.

-By 1900, Old Overholt had become a national brand, 1 growing to become one of the largest distilleries in the country.
+By 1900, Old Overholt had become a national brand 1 and was one of the largest distilleries in the country.
 2

-In 1920, the national prohibition of alcohol took effect.
+The federal prohibition of alcohol took effect in 1920.
 Because of the distillery’s association with Mellon, who was then secretary of the treasury under President Harding, Old Overholt was able to secure a permit for selling medicinal whiskey.
-2 The permit allowed Overholt to sell existing whiskey stocks to druggists for medicinal use.
+2 The license allowed Overholt to sell existing whiskey stocks to druggists for therapeutic use.

 Under pressure from prohibitionists, Mellon sold his share of the company to a New York grocer in 1925.
-2 The distillery was then sold to National Distillers Products Company in 1932, which owned more than 200 brands.
+2 The distillery was then sold to the conglomerate National Distillers Products Company in 1932.

-During World War II, Overholt was ordered by the federal government to product industrial alcohol.
-2 After the conclusion of the war, whiskey fell out of favor with the public and by the 1960’s, Old Overholt was the only nationally distributed straight rye whiskey.
+During World War II, Overholt was ordered by the federal government to produce industrial alcohol.
+2 Whiskey fell out of favour with the public in the 1950’s, and by the 1960’s, Old Overholt was the only nationally distributed straight rye whiskey.
 In 1987, Old Overholt was sold to the James Beam Distilling Company and production moved to Kentucky.